• Skip to primary navigation

 Instructions

-• First, preheat your oven to 350° F and line a baking sheet with unbleached parchment paper.
+• First, preheat your oven to 350° F. Then, grease a baking sheet with coconut oil or line it with unbleached parchment paper.

-• In a large bowl, mix 1.5 cups of almond flour, 1 cup arrowroot flour, ½ teaspoon baking soda.
+In a large bowl, mix the almond flour, arrowroot flour and baking soda.
 Use a whisk to break up any large clumps.
-Then stir in 1 teaspoon ground ginger, 1 teaspoon ground cinnamon, ½ teaspoon nutmeg, ½ teaspoon allspice, ¼ teaspoon ground cloves and a pinch of salt.
+Then stir in the ground ginger, cinnamon, nutmeg, cloves, allspice and a pinch of salt.

-• Once the coconut oil is melted, pour into the flour mixture along with 1 teaspoon vanilla and ⅓ cup maple syrup.
+• Pour the melted coconut oil into the flour mixture along with the vanilla extract and pure maple syrup.

 • Mix well and keep folding the dough until it begins to form into one large ball.
 With your hands, kneed it all together and roll it into a ball.

-• Once your baking sheet is full, place it in the oven and bake for 8 to 10 minutes.
+• Space the cookies about ½ an inch apart until the baking sheet is full.
+Then, place it in the oven and bake the cookies for 8 to 10 minutes or until the edges begin to brown.

 Notes